Please use the “apply now” button at the bottom of this page to start your application once the call is open.

 - be financially responsible for any accompanying family members.

 Submitting your application

-- The deadline for receipt of applications is 31 August each year.
+- The deadline for receipt of applications is 15 August 2020.

 - Applicants must submit an Acceptance Letter from a department of the S.N.
 Bose National Centre when applying, or by the deadline at the latest.
 Without preliminary acceptance the application will not be considered for selection.

 - Applications for the TWAS-SN Bose Postgraduate Fellowship Programme can ONLY be submitted via the online portal.
 A tutorial on how to use the online application form is available below for download.

 - Please be advised that applicants may apply for only one programme per calendar year in the TWAS and OWSD portfolio.
 Applicants will not be eligible to visit another institution in that year under the TWAS Visiting Professor programmes.
 One exception: The head of an institution who invites an external scholar to share his/her expertise under the TWAS Visiting Professor programmes may still apply for another programme.